WW Recipe of the Day: Easy Canned Tuna Nicoise Salad for Two

 You can follow the recipe to a "T" and get an authentic delicious version, or if you're lacking in a few ingredients, just skip them and use what you do have.

-How Many Calories and WW Points in this Tuna Nicoise?
+How Many Calories and WW Points in this Easy Canned Tuna Salad Nicoise?

 Check the beans as they steam after a few minutes.
 When they are ALMOST done and still green, turn the flame off and remove from the heat.